SporeDB/sporedb/doc/paper/wp.md

 =====================

 The most basic blocks of the SporeDB are the Transactions, named spores.
-These spores are created by each clients to execute one or several operation(s) on the database, and are transmitted between nodes in the network for endorsement and execution.
+These spores are created by each client to execute one or several operation(s) on the database, and are transmitted between nodes in the network for endorsement and execution.
-Read-only operations are not propagated to the network: each peer is able to read it's own state, because **each peer stores the whole database in local**.
+Read-only operations are not propagated to the network: each peer is able to read its own state, because **each peer stores the whole database locally**.

 ## Data types